-Correction: In yesterday’s article, we stated that it took the market eight to 10 years to recover after the Great Recession, when the S&P 500 actually took only about 5 1/2 years to make a full recovery (less than five years when you include dividends).
+Correction: In yesterday’s article about retirement, we stated that it took the market eight to 10 years to recover after the Great Recession, when the S&P 500 actually took only about 5 1/2 years to make a full recovery (less than five years when you include dividends).
 While it was a rough several years for investors – especially for those who hoped to retire during that time – the market has more than made up for it.
 In fact, the S&P 500 is currently up nearly 75% since before the Great Recession.
 This proves one thing… Over the long term, the market moves in one direction: up.

 That said, there are bound to be corrections along the way.
 That’s why I always say, “You should not invest any money in stocks that you need in the next three years and can’t afford to lose.
 Stocks go up over the long term, so if your time horizon is several years out and you can tolerate a correction or bear market, invest in stocks.
 If you can’t, keep whatever money you need out of the market.”